open-contracting/infrastructure/_sources/guidance/contracts-to-projects.md.txt

 When building an integrated tool that integrates OCDS data into infrastructure project monitoring:

-* The [Project Level Data Specification](project/index) provides a common data structure for recording project-level information;
+* The [Project Level Data Specification](../project/index.mc) provides a common data structure for recording project-level information;

-* The [Open Contracting for Infrastructure - CoST Mapping](cost/mapping) provides guidance on how to use OCDS data to populate project level, and project:contracting data.
+* The [Open Contracting for Infrastructure - CoST Mapping](../cost/mapping.md) provides guidance on how to use OCDS data to populate project level, and project:contracting data.

-(TODO UPDATE MAPPING LINK ABOVE)